lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

 }
 ```

-Whereas `blockChildren` indicates the condition to match all parents containing the nested documents.
-It means match all parents with `doc_type=ocean`.
+Whereas `blockChildren` indicates the condition to match all parents consisting of the nested documents.
+It means matching all parents with `doc_type=ocean`.
 However, there are 2 types (crabs and fishes), so `filter` will narrow down the result set to have only fishes before faceting.

 #### Faceting on nested documents and parent together
 Facet ocean names along with facets on fish and crab types.